captbaritone/webamp/packages/webamp/docs/architecture.md

 We use [react-redux] to bind Redux state into our [React components](../js/components/).
 Any component which is not reusable, and even some that are, are connected using [connect].
 This works well for us, since most components are "one off", and connecting most components allows for state changes to result in a mininmal set of react components needing to re-render.
 This does, however, require that our selectors be performant.

-In some places we use [rc-slider](https://github.com/react-component/slider) instead of `<input type='range'>` since it gives us more precise control over styling.
-This is particualarly true for the vertial sliders in the equalizer window.
-As far as I can tell, there is no way to style the handle of a vertical `<input type='range'>` in a way that gives pixel-level accuracy.

 ## Media

 Media (audio files) is managed by our [Media](../js/media/index.ts) class.
 It encapsulates the Web Audio API complexity.
 Audio manipulation (volume, balance, EQ) is handled in the main `Media` class, but the audio source is managed in [elementSource.ts](../js/media/elementSource.ts).
 This class tries to encapsulate some of the complexity required to get the playing of audio files working across all browsers seamlessly.
 We handle playing audio from a URL source (subject to CORs) and from a local file.
 Both of these are normalized to a URL before they are passed into our audio aparatus.
 For local files, we convert the `ArrayBuffer` we get, into a Blob url using `URL.createObjectURL()`.
 This transformation is handlded inside our Action Creators (see the Redux section above).